knod/pa-data/README.md

 ## git

+### New instructions!
+1. Make an account on Github
+2. Download the Github desktop application: https://desktop.github.com/
+3. Open the application and log-in
+- After you log-in it’ll show your username and some other information associated with your account – you can keep this information just as is it is
+4. On the far right of the screen select “clone repository”
+5. Move over to the “URL” tab and enter the URL for our project: https://github.com/knod/pa-data
+- You can also assign a file location for the folder your are cloning
+6. Click “Fetch origin” at the top of the page to make sure you have cloned the most up-to-date version of the code

+### Fallback
 Same kind of deal here.

 Download here (https://git-scm.com/download/win) into the same folder as nodejs?
 We're working on figuring this out.